haiwera-silk-cd/magento-devdocs/guides/v2.0/extension-dev-guide/cli-cmds/cli-naming-guidelines.md

 <h2 id="cli-name">Command name</h2>
 A command *name* is a part of the command, which defines behavior of the command on the very high level.
 In the command it goes right after the command's name.
-For example, in `bin/magento setup:upgrade`, `bin/magento` is the command's name and `setup:upgrade` is the name of the command.
+例如， in `bin/magento setup:upgrade`, `bin/magento` is the command's name and `setup:upgrade` is the name of the command.

 If you have a Magento installation handy, enter the following to display the current list of commands: